probmods/probmods2/chapters/lot-learning.md

 * Piantadosi, S. T., & Jacobs, R. A. (2016).
 Four Problems Solved by the Probabilistic Language of Thought.
 Current Directions in Psychological Science, 25(1).

-It has been used to model theory acquisition, learning natural numbers concepts, etc. Further, there is no reason that the concepts need to be deterministic; in WebPPL stochastic functions can be constructed compositionally and learned by induction:
+There is also no reason that the concepts need to be deterministic; in WebPPL stochastic functions can be constructed compositionally and learned by induction:

 * Learning Structured Generative Concepts.
 A. Stuhlmueller, J. B. Tenenbaum, and N. D. Goodman (2010).
 Proceedings of the Thirty-Second Annual Conference of the Cognitive Science Society.